FireflyMigration/firefly-doc/01-Migration-project/Migrating-from-Btrieve-to-SQL/01-Preparing-for-the-Migration.md

 FileExist   | u.FileExist(

 #### Searching for usages in Visual Studio
-You can also use search for "u.IO" to find all of function at once as follows:
+In Visual Studio, search for "u.IO" to find all of the above functions at once, as follows:
-1. Open the migrated applicaiton in Visual Studio
+1. Open the full solution of the migrated application in Visual Studio
 2. Press Ctrl+Shift+F
 3. In Find What: enter 'u.IO'
 4. In Look In: select 'Entire Solution'